 Mirror Wills from £600 + VAT (between spouses/civil partners i.e. Wills that are broadly the same and have the same beneficiaries, specific gifts etc)

-In addition to the legal fees there are disbursements of £6 plus VAT (per person) for anti-money laundering checks.
+In addition to the legal fees there are disbursements of £11.94 (per person) for ID compliance checks.

 We will be in a position to confirm our fees once we have reviewed your will questionnaire and taken your instructions.

 For guidance, a basic will (£450 + VAT) includes the following:

 - up to four specific gifts (cash or personal items)

 Our fixed fee is discounted on our normal hourly rate and is based on spending 3.5 hours on the matter for a basic single will and 5 hours for basic mirror wills.
 The normal hourly rate is between £180 and £280 plus VAT depending on who is dealing with the matter.